oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 the audio content.

 ```
 Track = Record                                          // for each track there's a file with the audio and a metadata record
    1 location         File-Path                         // path to the audio file location in local storage
-   2 metadata         TrackInfo             // description of the track
+   2 metadata         Track-Info                        // description of the track

-TrackInfo = Record                          // information about the individual audio tracks
+Track-Info = Record                                     // information about the individual audio tracks
-   1 t_number         Number                // track sequence number
+   1 track_number     Integer                           // track sequence number
    2 title            String                            // track title
-   3 length           Integer{1..*}         // length of track in seconds; anticipated user display is mm:ss
+   3 length           Integer{1..*}                     // length of track in seconds; anticipated user display is mm:ss; minimum length is 1 second
-   4 audio_format     Audio-Format          // the all important content
+   4 audio_format     Audio-Format                      // format of the digital audio
-   5 featured         Artist unique [0..*]  // important guest performers
+   5 featured_artist  Artist unique [0..*]              // notable guest performers
-   6 track_art        Image optional        // track can have individual artwork
+   6 track_art        Image optional                    // each track can have optionally have individual artwork
    7 genre            Genre

 Audio-Format = Enumerated                               // can only be one, but can extend list
    1 MP3
    2 OGG
    3 FLAC